Stephen Adly Guirgis: Writing

-His award-winning play Halfway Bitches Go Straight To Heaven, directed by John Ortiz in 2019 in a LAByrinth Theater/Atlantic Theater co-production, features a cast of 18 plus a goat, and garnered Obie Awards for its two stars, Liza Colón-Zayas and Elizabeth Rodriguez.
+His award-winning play Halfway Bitches Go Straight to Heaven, directed by John Ortiz in 2019 in a LAByrinth Theater/Atlantic Theater co-production, features a cast of 18 plus a goat, and garnered Obie Awards for its two stars, Liza Colón-Zayas and Elizabeth Rodriguez.

-His adaptation of the film Dog Day Afternoon will premiere on Broadway on March 10, 2026.
-The show will have a 16 week run at the August Wilson Theatre, with an official opening date of March 30, 2026.
+His adaptation of the film Dog Day Afternoon premiered on Broadway on March 10, 2026.
+The show had a 16 week run at the August Wilson Theatre, with an official opening date of March 30, 2026.

 Television writing credits include NYPD Blue, David Milch's short-lived CBS drama Big Apple, and Shane Salerno's short-lived NBC series UC: Undercover.
 Guirgis collaborated with Academy Award nominated director Baz Luhrmann on The Get Down, a Netflix series about the birth of hip-hop in the 1970s.

 Directing

 He developed and directed Liza Colón-Zayas' play Sistah Supreme for Danny Hoch's Hip Hop Theater Festival in 2000, Marco Greco's award-winning Behind the Counter with Mussolini at the York Theatre (1998 in New York) and Los Angeles (1999 and 2002), and directed Melanie Maras' Kiss Me on the Mouth for InViolet Rep in 2009.